-- online sexual harassment.
-This may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence.114 It may include: - non-consensual sharing of sexual images and videos; - sexualised online bullying; - unwanted sexual comments and messages, including, on social media; - sexual exploitation; coercion and threats; and - upskirting. - 40.
-'Upskirting' The Voyeurism (Offences) Act, which is commonly known as the Upskirting Act, came into force on 12 April 2019.
+- 'Upskirting' The Voyeurism (Offences) Act, which is commonly known as the Upskirting Act, came into force on 12 April 2019.
 'Upskirting' is where someone takes a picture under a persons clothing (not necessarily a skirt) without their permission and or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
 It is a criminal offence.
-Anyone of any gender, can be a victim. - 41.
-Sexual violence and sexual harassment can occur between two children of any sex.
+Anyone of any gender, can be a victim. - Sexual violence and sexual harassment can occur between two children of any sex.
 They can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
-Sexual violence and sexual harassment exist on a continuum and may overlap, they can occur online and offline (both physical and verbal) and are never acceptable. - 42.
-The school will educate students about Sex and Relationships education (SRE) through assemblies, Life Ready Days, PSHE and form time. - 43.
-Staff are made aware of the importance of challenging and reporting: - making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up; - not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys"; and - challenging behaviours (which are potentially criminal in nature), such as grabbing bottoms, breasts, vaginas and penises.
-Dismissing or tolerating such behaviours risks normalising them. - 44.
-All behaviour of this nature must be reported to the DSL using the school protocol (See Appendix 1: Reporting a safeguarding concern using my concern and guidance for dealing with disclosures).
-All incidents will be recorded as per the section on Record Keeping: General principles points 63 75. - 45.
-When incidents of this nature are reported the school will take the following actions: - The alleged victim is reassured that they are being taken seriously and that they will be supported and kept safe.
+Sexual violence and sexual harassment exist on a continuum and may overlap, they can occur online and offline (both physical and verbal) and are never acceptable. - 77 The school will educate students about Sex and Relationships education (SRE) through assemblies, Life Ready Days, PSHE and form time. - 78 Staff are made aware of the importance of challenging and reporting:

+- making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up; - not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys"; and - challenging behaviours (which are potentially criminal in nature), such as grabbing bottoms, breasts, vaginas and penises.
+Dismissing or tolerating such behaviours risks normalising them.